jenniferjunapudi/Data-Cleaning/Guide.md

 # Sales Dashboard

 ### Summary
 The sales dashboard project was created to enhance internet sales reporting by moving from static reports to dynamic visual dashboards.
-The dashboard tracks sales by product and cutomer, alklows filtering by sales representatives, and compares perfomance against the budget.
+The dashboard tracks sales by product and customer, alows filtering by sales representatives, and compares perfomance against the budget.
 Data was cleansed and transformed using SQL, and the resulting Power BI dashboard provides a comprehensive view of sales trends, enabling bettera nalysis and decision-making for sales managers and representatives.

 ### Business Request & User Stories
 #### Business Request